All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • CJC-1295 with DAC: 1 to 2 mg subcutaneously once or twice per week.
 Due to its extended half-life, timing relative to bedtime matters less, as the peptide provides sustained GHRH stimulation.

-Important practical notes for sleep optimization:
+Important practical notes for sleep improvement:

 • Maintain consistent injection timing to support circadian rhythm alignment.